borisgontar/osmtags-js-sqlite/Readme.md

 ﻿# osmtags-js-sqlite

 This is a simple Node.js application to collect tags from an OpenStreetMap `osm.pbf` file into a SQLite3 database.
-It extracts all tags from the input file and creates a table in the target  database with the following data:
+It extracts all tags from the input files and creates a table in the target  database with the following data:
 * All distinct keys present in the tags.
-* For each key, all (well, almost) its distinct values.
+* For each key, all (if not too many) its distinct values.
-* For each {key, value} pair, number of times this pair was found in nodes, ways and relations.
+* For each {key, value} pair, numbers of times this pair was found in nodes, ways and relations.

 The table is created as:
 ```sql